zeroLZY/ZeroLearnGit/readme.txt

 Git is a software version control system.
-Git is a free software.
+Git is a software.

 Add more words to test.

+Add some words in vim.
+and check it.